 Answer: Praise be tô thee, O Christ.
-(Or, Monastic Use: Amen.)

-¶ And after the Gospel, the deacon carries the open Book of the Holy Gospels to the celebrant, or to the occupant of the throne, who kisses the Book, saying quietly:
+¶ And after the Gospel, the deacon (or subdeacon) carries the open Book of the Holy Gospels to the celebrant, or to the occupant of the throne, who kisses the Book, saying quietly:

 Celebrant: Through the words of the Gospel may our sins be blotted out.